EndPointCorp/end-point-blog/2021/06/10/getting-inputs-from-JPS-in-Nagios-Icinga.html.md

 As you can see, the output that is being shown by “jps” under the nagios user is different from the “root” user.

 The intention of running the `jps -l` command is to get the process ID of `/usr/share/jetty9/start.jar`, which is 7541.
-However as indicated above, the “nagios” user’s result did not display the result, unlike if the command being executed as the “root” user.
+However as indicated above, the “nagios” user’s execution did not display the intended result, unlike if the command being executed as the “root” user.

 ### The possible workaround

 We could get the process’ ID existence, by dumping the process ID inside a text file and let NRPE plugin to read it instead.

 In order to get NRPE to fetch the current state of the process, we will create a cronjob.
 In this case it will be executed for every 10 minutes.
-This script will dump the process ID of the Java process onto a text file and later NRPE will another script which will analyze the content of the text file.
+This script will dump the process ID of the Java process onto a text file and later NRPE will run another script which will analyze the content of the text file.

 #### Cronjob, creating dump files
 ```.bash